mui/material-ui/docs/data/material/components/autocomplete/autocomplete.md

 In addition to remembering past entered values, the browser might also propose **autofill** suggestions (saved login, address, or payment details).
 In the event you want the avoid autofill, you can try the following:

-- Name the input without leaking any information the browser can use. e.g. `id="field1"` instead of `id="country"`.
+- Name the input without leaking any information the browser can use.
+For example `id="field1"` instead of `id="country"`.
 If you leave the id empty, the component uses a random id.
 - Set `autoComplete="new-password"` (some browsers will suggest a strong password for inputs with this attribute setting):

   ```jsx